OpenSource-Communities/intro/docs/becoming-a-maintainer/getting-practical.md

 ### Setting Up a Code of Conduct

 It's essential to have a code of conduct to ensure that everyone feels welcome and safe in your project.
-There are two ways to add one to your project:
+There are two ways to add one:

 1. **Use a template**.
 GitHub provides common code of conduct templates to help you set one up quickly.
-You can read [the instructions on their docs](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-code-of-conduct-to-your-project#adding-a-code-of-conduct-using-a-template) to add one to your project.
+You can read [the instructions in their docs](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-code-of-conduct-to-your-project#adding-a-code-of-conduct-using-a-template) to add one to your project.

 2. **Add manually**.
-If you want to copy or adapt from other codes of conduct, you need to add your code of conduct manually by following these steps:
+If you want to copy or adapt from other codes of conduct, you can add your code of conduct manually by following these steps:

-   - [ ] Create a new file named `CONTRIBUTING.md` in the root of your repository.
+  - [ ] Create a new file named `CODE_OF_CONDUCT.md` in the root of your repository.
   - [ ] Copy and paste the code of conduct you'd like to use.
 We recommend using the [Contributor Covenant](https://www.contributor-covenant.org/).
   - [ ] Add a link to the code of conduct in your README and CONTRIBUTING files.

    :::note